ilectra/durham/docs/hardwarelab/index.md

 ## Access

-Access to the testbed installations is discussed [on a dedicated access page](access.md).
+Access to the testbed installations is presented [on a dedicated access page](access.md).

 ## How to contribute

 We appreciate help of colleagues to keep our pages up-to-date and consistent, and to add any missing information.
-The update of the pages is discussed [on a dedicated "how to contribute" page](contribute.md).
+The update of the pages is presented [on a dedicated "how to contribute" page](contribute.md).

 ## Further information